8.5 Export Formats and Delivery

 The conversion produces two outputs: an.rcp data index file and a corresponding data folder.
 Both must be copied together when transferring to another machine or delivering to a client.
 If only the.rcp file is transferred, the point cloud will not load.

 Pro Tip: The Horizontal Slice and Vertical Slice tools also support direct export to RCP format, which is useful when delivering floor-specific or section-specific data to Autodesk users.
-Slices can be exported as LAS, RCP, PNG, or TIFF (the last two) directly from the slicing tool without needing a separate conversion step.
+Slices can be exported as LAS, RCP, PNG, or TIFF directly from the slicing tool without needing a separate conversion step.

 Mesh Export (OBJ / OSGB)